 HOW DO YOU FARM CARBON?

 We are also working alongside Manchester Metropolitan University to monitor the greenhouse gas levels and see how quickly this carbon emitter can become a carbon store.
+CO2e emissions from the site have already dropped by 90%, from 22 to 2 tonnes of CO2e.
 We predict that by the end of the Care-Peat project in 2022, 7800 tonnes of carbon emissions will have been saved.

-While this project has required international collaboration and large budget, it will provide results and answers on how best to protect our peatlands across the UK and beyond.
+This project will provide results and answers on how best to protect our peatlands across the UK and beyond.
 The most beneficial techniques can be shared by those working to protect other peatland sites with an incredible potential for reducing local carbon emissions.